Skip to main content

 Your guide to finding a place to park in the nation's capital.

-While Washington, DC is a metropolitan city with safe, efficient public transportation options (including Metrorail and Metrobus, wmata.com, and DC Circulator, dccirculator.com), sometimes you may just want to get into your car and drive to DC.
-The city does attract an high volume of commuters on a daily basis, but there are plenty of parking options to consider when you visit DC in your vehicle.
+While Washington, DC is a metropolitan city with safe, efficient public transportation options (including Metrorail and Metrobus), sometimes you may just want to get into your car and drive to DC.
+The city attracts a high volume of commuters on a daily basis, so rush hour windows can get busy, but there are always plenty of parking options to consider when you visit DC.

 Street parking and parking garages

 Your two best bets for parking in DC are parking garages and street parking.
-If you choose to park, there are several resources to help you explore the best options.
+If you choose to park, several resources are available to help you explore the best options.

 Visit godcgo.com before you arrive to read up on parking options in DC.
-There are many privately owned garages that will cost you roughly $10 to $30 or more, depending on how many hours you are parked.
+There are many privately owned garages that typically charge $20 to $30 per day, depending on the number of hours you park.
 Laz Parking and Colonial Parking also feature valet services and garages around town.

 Many commuters also park in these DC garages, so keep in mind they tend to fill up early.
-During special events (for instance, during a hockey game at the Verizon Center), prices at nearby garages may go up even higher.
+During special events (for instance, during a hockey game at Capital One Arena), prices at nearby garages may go up even higher.

 DC also has street parking in most neighborhoods.
 Pay close attention to posted signs, as most parking spots have restricted hours (during rush hour, for example).
 Parking restrictions are strictly enforced and violators may find a parking ticket on their windshield (or worse, towed).
-Most parking is metered and many accept cash or credit cards.
+Please reference dc.gov for more information.
+Most parking is metered and many accept cash, credit cards or payment via apps like ParkMobile.

 Note that there is free parking in DC, with approximately 400 spaces at Hains Point in East Potomac Park